bmvandoren/Nighthawk/instructions/feedback/model_feedback_audacity.md

 <img src="assets/audacity_to_box_3.png" width="80%"/>

-**IMPORTANT**: DO NOT add selections for vocalizations that are not flight calls.
+**IMPORTANT**: DO NOT add selections for vocalizations that are not flight calls, unless they are `n` selections (indicating no flight calls).

 ## Step 5: Export the `Feedback` label track